After installation, Studio for InDesign will have added the following components to InDesign:

 - The Element Label panel.
 The Element Label panel is used for assigning a label to a frame.
 This indicates what the content of the frame is used for: as a header, an intro, the body text, and so on.
 Layout designers use this information to style the frame correctly, and copy writers to write appropriate content.
 The panel is accessed through Window > Element Labels.

 For more information, see Working with Element Labels in Studio for InDesign.

 - Dossier panel.
 The Dossier panel is a variation of the Studio panel and shows the Dossiers (and their content) that the layout that you are currently viewing belongs to.
 When switching to another layout, the Dossiers to which that layout belongs are shown.
 It is accessed through Window > Studio > Dossier.

 For more information about using the Dossier panel, see Working with Dossiers in Studio for InDesign and InCopy.

 - The Smart Jump tool.
-This tool allows you to link articles on different pages and/or on different layouts, for example an article that is started on the front page of a newspaper which continues on a later page.
+This tool is used for linking articles on different pages and/or on different layouts, for example an article that is started on the front page of a newspaper which continues on a later page.
 For more information, see Smart Jump for Studio for InDesign: continuing an article on another page.

 - The Sticky Note tool.
-This tool allows you to place a Sticky Note — a short message or reminder — on the layout.
+This tool is used for placing a Sticky Note — a short message or reminder — on the layout.
 For more information, see Working with Sticky Notes in Studio for InDesign and InCopy.